You will love this moist and delicious Pumpkin Streusel Coffee Cake for breakfast. It makes the perfect start to a cool and crisp Fall morning.

 - Preheat the oven to 350°F. Grease and lightly flour a 9 inch square baking pan.
 Set aside.

 - Make the crumb topping first.
 In a small bowl, toss brown sugar, flour, pecans, spice, and salt together.
-Cut in the cold butter using a pastry blender or a fork.
+Add the melted butter and combine using a pastry blender or a fork.
 Mix to create clumps and crumbs.
 Set aside.

 - To make the cake, combine flour, brown sugar, baking soda, baking powder, salt, and pumpkin pie spice in the bowl of your stand mixer.
 With the paddle attachment on and speed on low, slowly add pieces of the butter until you've added the entire cube.
 Increase speed taking care to not make a huge mess, and mix until your dry mixture is well coated in the butter.